About SPCA Wake

 Crisis foster homes provide temporary care for pets when their owners are displaced by hardship in order to reunite that family once housing, finances, or security is re-established.

 We are fortunate to work with incredible volunteers who provide essential support to the daily operation of the SPCA, including animal care, behavior enrichment, medical care, adoptions, administrative support and special events.
-In 2024, volunteers provided over 13,000 hours of service — the equivalent of 7 full-time employees.
+In 2025, volunteers provided over 16,000 hours of service — the equivalent of 7 full-time employees.

 The SPCA of Wake County strives to create and support a lifelong bond between pets and their people.
 We believe in positive, reward-based training that strengthens the human/animal bond and builds trust.
 All SPCA staff are certified in Fear-Free animal handling techniques.
 Our on-staff Pet Behavior Coordinator works with individual pets to resolve behavioral concerns and improve the health and well-being of pets waiting for adoption.

-According to data from our Pet Helpline, the #1 reason owners requested to surrender their pets in 2024 was due to behavior and training challenges.
+According to data from our Pet Helpline, the #1 reason owners requested to surrender their pets in 2025 was due to behavior and training challenges.
 In an effort to help resolve behavior issues, we provide personalized, one-on-one behavior assistance through our Pet Helpline, a library of online pet behavior articles for common questions and training needs, and a list of force-free trainers to help pet owners solve pet behavior problems.
 Pet owners having to consider surrendering their pet due behavioral concerns can also receive free, in-person, one-on-one behavior support with a professional trainer through our partnership with Triangle Pet Behavior.

 Sometimes, for whatever reason, keeping a pet in his current home isn’t an option.
 Whenever possible, we aim to help pet owners find adoptive families without that pet ever having to enter the competitive shelter system.
 In an effort to divert pets from entering area shelters, our Pet Helpline provides resources for safe and successful pet rehoming, including courtesy adoption listings viewable to families seeking a new pet on our website.

-SPCA Wake hosts multiple pop-up Wellness Clinics each year providing free or $5 essential (rabies and distemper-combo) vaccines to help keep our community's pets healthy at an affordable price.
-These clinics also provide $5 microchips and free pet collars with personalized ID tags to help pets easily find their way back home should they ever get lost.
+SPCA Wake hosts multiple pop-up Wellness Clinics each year providing free or low-cost essential (rabies and distemper-combo) vaccines to help keep our community's pets healthy at an affordable price.
+These clinics also provide $5 microchips and pet collars with personalized ID tags to help pets easily find their way back home should they ever get lost.

 Pets are often beloved family members, and the death of a pet can be a traumatic, life-changing experience for many.
 The SPCA offers a Pet Loss Support Group for individuals or families grieving the loss of a pet, regardless of when that loss occurred.
 The Pet Loss Support Group encourages and supports open communication about the loss of one’s pet and honors the grieving process as uniquely individual.